 Ares is one of the twelve Olympians, and as a god, he is immortal, meaning that he cannot be killed, according to Greek mythology.
 Even though Kratos is an actual mythological figure, there is no record of Ares being killed by another deity.

-See also Facts about antelope canyon?
+See also Facts about australian wildfires?

 Athena is a goddess in Greek mythology who is known for her wisdom and strength.
 She is often depicted as a young woman with aegis, a shield, or a spear.
 Athena is the daughter of Zeus and Mnemosyne.
 She is the patron goddess of Athens and the Greek goddess of war, handicraft, and wisdom.